hanskellner/Fusion360Voronoi/README.md

 This script is used for generating voronoi sketches in [Autodesk Fusion 360](http://fusion360.autodesk.com/).
 Once created, these sketches may then be used for creating or modifying models.

-<em>NOTE: Fusion 360 has now removed the ability to create new JavaScript scripts/addins.
-But you can still add and run existing scripts such as Fusion360Voronoi.
-See this post:</em>
+## JavaScript Add-In Support in Fusion 360

+Note that JavaScript development (editing/debugging) is no longer supported within Fusion 360.
+But existing JavaScript add-ins, such as *Voronoi* can still be installed and run.

+More information here:

 https://forums.autodesk.com/t5/fusion-360-api-and-scripts/image-2-surface-script-for-fusion-360/m-p/7324273#M4403